For the first time in seven years of travel, I experienced a theft on Koh Lanta.

 The Rasta Guys

-Every beach in Thailand has some.
+Every good beach in Thailand has some.
 Dreadlocked guys who couldn’t find Jamaica on the map, but all are convinced that they are the Thai reincarnation of Bob Marley.
-All are friendly, particularly if you are a Western woman with money.
+Rasta guys are often friendly, particularly if you are an attractive Western woman with money.
 They are nice even on the rare occasion when they aren’t high.

 They know when I come and go, however, I never saw them hanging around my bungalow.
 With their three-foot-long hair and tattooed bodies, these guys keep a high profile.